leafo/lapis/docs/actions.md

 parameters within optional components that don't match will have a value of `nil` from within the action.

+These optional components can be nested and chained as much as you like:

+    /settings(/:username(/:page))(.:format)

 ### Parameter character classes

 A character class can be applied to a named parameter to restrict what characters can match.
 The syntax modeled after Lua's pattern character classes.
-This route will make sure the that `user_id` named parameter only contains digits:
+This route will make sure the that `user_id` named parameter only contains
+digits:

     /user/:user_id[%d]/posts